grtetrault/grtetrault.github.io/_posts/2022-03-23-greedoids-p1.md

 <img src="/assets/images/greedoids/mst-feasibility.png" style="width:75%"/>
 <figcaption>
     <div class="centered-figcaption">
-        Examples of feasible sets (green) and non-feasible sets (red) in Kruskal's algorithm for MSTs.
+        Examples of feasible sets (green) and non-feasible sets (red) in the MST problem.
         Feasible sets must be contain no cycles.
         Note the rightmost is a basis.
     </div>